mariodavid/mariodavid.github.io/_drafts/java-one-2017-recap.md

 The last quite interesting thing in a MS architecture is the question on how the UI integration works.
 There are different approaches to this.
 REWE decided to create a thing, they called "UI-gateway", which aggegates  the UI (HTML+CSS+JavaScript) from Microservices and pushes them to the web client.
 This means that the microservices have to agree on a particular UI technology (and a version of it too) like React v.15.0.
 That has some obvious drawbacks, but it was interesting to see that that took that as a trade-off.

-The slides for this interesting talk can be found at Speakerdeck: https://speakerdeck.com/abrauner/javaone-2017-a-competitive-food-retail-architecture-with-microservices.
+The slides for this interesting talk can be found at [Speakerdeck](https://speakerdeck.com/abrauner/javaone-2017-a-competitive-food-retail-architecture-with-microservices).

-### Ten Simple Rules for Writing Great Test cases

-- two presenters: 20+ years of experience in testing

-- don't think: "Devs create unit tests, QA creates system tests" but:
-  - QA: long running & complex domain knowledge tests
-  - Dev: fast running & easy to understand

-- test code shoud be considered just like production code
-- test one thing

-### You Deserve Great Tools: Commit-to-Production Automation at LinkedIn
+#### You Deserve Great Tools: Commit-to-Production Automation at LinkedIn

-- CD applied to Open-Source library: Mockito
-  - experience from Mockito CD approach: every pull request creates a release
-  - code, tests & documentation has to be there, because of automatic release
+Another interesting talk was from the the creator of the widely used Mockito library.
+He talked about how they applied "continous delivery" in the development of the open source library.
+They automated everything so that every pull request creates a release.
+This enforces the developers that every pull request has to contain everything:

+- code
+- tests
-- LinkedIn CD:
+- documentation

+After that, we made the switch and talked about the continous-delivery process, they approached at LinkedIn.
-  - 3x3: 3 releases per day & max 3 hours to release
+Mainly they used a so-called 3x3 approach: 3 releases per day & max 3 hours to release.

-- before: 1x release / month
-  - removes "feature-rush" (a few days before the release --> #commits go up, to get it in)
+Before that, they were doing 1x release per month.
+Switching to 3x3 removes the "feature-rush" problem.
+A feature rush is usually the situation that a few days before the release the amount of commits go up drastically, to get it into the release.

-- no pre-release manual verification, per-featuer verification
-- if something is hard: do it more often
+Besides the often heard problems and solutions to CD, a very neat thing that resonated with me is their approch to flaky tests:

-- resolve flaky tests: running test-suite 1000x at night, count the flaky ones & remove the flaky ones & fix them
+In order to identify flaky tests, LinkedIn runs their functional test-suite 1000x at night.
+Then they count the flaky ones.
+In the morning, they remove the flaky ones from the suite and fix them before putting them back in.
-- master branch always green in big teams

-### Developer Keynote

-- Oracle Cloud product annoucement

-- Patick Debois - DevOps founder:
+#### Developer Keynote - Promises and DevOps

-  - "ServiceFull" - overuser of services (Github, Google calender, Circle CI...)
-  - Promise theory (http://a.co/imya0c4) - take a promise as a fundamental building block which should be the standard idea
+The next day, there was another keynote where besides the obvious Oracle cheremony it included a talk from  Patick Debois, the person who coined the term DevOps.

+His talk was dealing with the fact that a lot of companies use services whereever they can.
+He called it "ServiceFull".
+Besides the obvious benefits of such an approach, like concentrating on the core business, lower costs etc. there are some heavy drawbacks on this approach as well.

-  - create promises for your service only on what you can control
+To explain this fact, he went into [Promise theory](http://a.co/imya0c4) in order to discusss the idea of a promise, which stands as a fundamental building block.
+You shoud only create promises for your service only on what you can control.

-  - eliminate single point of failures even when using services (using OpenFaaS instead of Lambda) - it's about the choice, in order to keep your promise
+Spinning back to the ServiceFull idea, he said that one should try to eliminate single point of failures even when using services (using OpenFaaS instead of Lambda).
+It's all about the choice, in order to keep your promise.

-  - problem with services: the idea of DevOps does not holds when using external services very much
+Taking DevOps into the picture, he said that the problem with use of services is that, the idea of DevOps does not holds when using external services very much.
+This is because in DevOps it is all about getting the different people back together on a single table to communicate across boundaries.
+But this doesn't really work when outsourcing everything to services.
+Actually, then there are even bigger boundaries.
+But this is exactly what DevOps tries to prevent.

+He pointed out some solutions in these ServiceFull spaces:

-  - external services: how do they communicate with problems etc. which allows you to fulfil your promises a little better
+External services need to try to open their boundaries so that you can hold your promise.
+It is about how do they communicate with problems etc. Some possible options to opening up are:

 - post mordems
 - changelog
 - open sourcing
 - direct access to engineers
-    - ...
-  - DevOps: not only within the company, but in ServiceFull space: communicate between companies / services

-## Wendsday
+He closes with the idea that using DevOps in the ServiceFull space means DevOps across service / company boundaries.

-### How Languages Influence Each Other: Reflections on 14 Years of Apache Groovy
+#### How Languages Influence Each Other: Reflections on 14 Years of Apache Groovy

-- Groove lives in the C-Family of programming languages
-- strong collelation between ruby, groovy and swift
+Guillaume Laforge [@glaforge](https://twitter.com/glaforge), one of the core maintainers gave an interesting talk about groovy.
+It was mainly going through the different syntatical features of the languages and talk about what other languages influenced groovy or what other languages were influenced by groovy.

+Besides that there were some little tricks I wasn't really aware of, so I'll just mention them here:

-- named parameters also work for regular methods:
+- named parameters can not only be used for constructors, but for regular method calls as well:

 {% highlight groovy %}